kleinmann-orm/kleinmann-orm/docs/contrib/pydantic.rst

 Here we introduce:

-* Creating a Pydantic model from a Tortoise model
+* Creating a Pydantic model from a Kleinmann model
 * Docstrings & doc-comments are used
 * Evaluating the generated schema
 * Simple serialisation with both ``.model_dump()`` and ``.model_dump_json()``

 Source to example: :ref:`example_pydantic_tut1`

-Lets start with a basic Tortoise Model:
+Lets start with a basic Kleinmann Model:

 .. code-block:: py3

-    from tortoise import fields
+    from kleinmann import fields
-    from tortoise.models import Model
+    from kleinmann.models import Model

     class Tournament(Model):
         """